ticohq/tico-fbneo/src/burner/libretro/README.md

 * Put all RomData files (including: driver name directory/**.dat) into the `SYSTEM_DIRECTORY/fbneo/romdata/` folder
 * RomData will become available through core options (`Quick Menu > Core Options`) afterward.
 To apply them, you need to launch the game, enable them in core options, then use RetroArch's "restart" action.

+Please note that all 3 methods still require that you launch the original non-patched romset, it will be patched/replaced at runtime.

 ### How can i run that unibios i bought from http://unibios.free.fr/ ?